-- 11.02.1 The general form of development includes: - (a) low density, single detached residential development; - (b) open space uses;
+11.02.1 The general form of development includes:

+(a)a) lowLow density, single detached residential development;

+(b)b) openOpen space uses;

-- (c) tourist commercial uses; and - (d) access facilities
+- (c)c) tourist Tourist commercial uses; and - (d)d) access Access facilities.

-11.03 Principles of Waterfront Development
+11.0311.3 Principles of Waterfront Development

-- 11.03.1 The principles of waterfront development are based upon the relevant objectives of this Plan. - 11.03.2 These principles include maintaining the low density residential shoreline density together with occasional tourist commercial uses. - 11.03.3 The municipality is interested in preserving the character and quality of its waterfront communities. - 11.03.4 These principles include ensuring that any development complies with any relevant carrying capacity for any particular lake or part thereof. - 11.03.5 A strong principle in considering any waterfront development will be the assessment of impacts and in particular environmental impacts and protecting against any negative or adverse impacts on any ecological functions along the waterfront including surface water quality. - 11.03.6 An important principle for the consideration of any waterfront development will be to protect, improve or restore water quality. - 11.03.7 The municipality shall consider the degree of obtrusiveness of built form to ensure the compatibility of any new development within existing waterfront communities. - 11.03.8 The municipality shall ensure that all development is evaluated for risks in terms of traffic, navigation, natural or man-made hazards.
+- 41.03.111.3.1 The principles of waterfront development are based upon the relevant objectives of this Plan. - 41.03.211.3.2 These principles include maintaining the low density residential shoreline density together with occasional tourist commercial uses. - 11.03.311.3.3 The municipality is interested in preserving the character and quality of itsthe waterfront communities. areas shall be preserved. - 41.03.4 These principles include ensuring that any Waterfront development complies with any relevant shall not exceed the carrying capacity for any particular lake or part thereof. - 11.03.511.3.4 A strong principle in considering any waterfront development will be the assessment of impacts and in particular environmental impacts and protecting against any negative or adverse impacts on any ecological functions along the waterfront including surface water qualitythe waterbody. - 11.3.5 An important principle for the consideration of any waterfront Natural heritage features and their ecological functions shall be protected. - 11.03.611.3.6 Waterfront development will be toshall protect, and improve or restore water quality. - 41.03.711.3.7 The municipalityMunicipality shall consider the degree of obtrusiveness of built formscale and visual impact of new development or redevelopment to ensure the compatibility of any new development within existingor redevelopment is in keeping with the character of the waterfront communities.designation. - 41.03.811.3.8 The municipalityMunicipality shall ensure that all development is evaluated for risks in terms of traffic, navigation, natural or man-made hazards.

-11.04 Water Quality Protection
+41.0411.4 Water Quality Protection

-- 11.04.1 The preservation of water quality of recreational water bodies is paramount to the municipality.
-The municipality supports the tenets of the guidelines set out in the Lakeshore Capacity Assessment Handbook as well as the former provincial water quality objectives. - 11.04.2 The Municipality of McDougall has three types of waterbodies.
-Most are warm water lakes that have limited potential for additional development.
-There are two coldwater lakes that are deemed to be at capacity.
-Thirdly, the Municipality has several islands and coastal areas along the shore of Georgian Bay.
+- 41.04.11.4.1 The preservation of water quality of recreational water bodies waterbodies is paramount to the municipalityMunicipality.
+The municipality supports the tenets of Municipality shall utilize the guidelines set out in the Lakeshore Capacity Assessment Handbook as well as the former provincial water quality objectives. - 11.4.2 The Municipality of McDougall has three types of waterbodies-: - a) Most are warm water lakes that have limited potential for additional development. - b) There are two coldwater lakes that are deemed to be at capacity-Thirdly, the, and - 41.04.2c) The Municipality has several islands and coastal areas along the shore of Georgian Bay.